Christmas is right around the corner, which means now is the time to start preparing for the holiday season.

 17. Rent a room or apartment out on Airbnb

-If you travel often and have a vacant house, I definitely recommend putting your apartment or house on Airbnb.
+If you often travel and have a vacant house, I recommend putting your apartment or house on Airbnb.

 Always make sure to check your apartments rules and guidelines regarding renting a room out.
 My apartment complex doesn't allow people to rent out their house or rooms.